 - 5103.1 General Design Guidelines.
-Approval of any Subdivision, will require covenants which at a minimum contain the following Design Guidelines. - A. Setback from Roads.
-The following set-backs from roads in Montezuma County are required: - 1.
+Approval of any Subdivision, will require covenants which at a minimum contain the following Design Guidelines. - A. Setbacks.
+The following setbacks are required: - 1.
 New fences are to be set back a minimum of 30 feet from the centerline of County roads. - 2.
-Setbacks for dwellings are to be minimum of 120 feet from County Road rights-of-way, a minimum of 50 feet from the right-of-way of service roads or streets within a platted subdivision, and 50 feet from lot lines.
+Setbacks for dwellings are to be a minimum of 50 feet from County Road rights-of-way, a minimum of 50 feet from the right-of-way of service roads or streets within a platted subdivision, and 50 feet from lot lines.